 Clearly, the whole process of deciding who gets to be represented in our Capitol Building is involved, especially when it comes to replacing another statue that has resided there for some time.
 The statue of novelist Willa Cather will be replacing that of Julius Sterling Morton, credited with initiating Arbor Day, among other things, but also a supporter of slavery.

-While the statue of Cather is lingering in a warehouse somewhere around Washington, D.C., there’s NO doubt that she will eventually make her way to Statuary Hall, becoming the twelfth statue of a woman on display there.
 The way it works in Statuary Hall is that states are allowed to display two statues of notable individuals representing their states.
 Nebraska has opted to switch out both of their original statues for new ones; Chief Standing Bear, Native American civil rights activist, replaced William Jennings Bryan in 2019.
 Bryan has made his way home to Nebraska and continues to serve his home state well.

 Willa Cather, the Writer